Gun Laws and Felony Firearm Possession

 Legal Penalties for Carrying Weapons at Certain Locations

-Even if you do have a legal permit, Michigan law prohibits carrying a firearm in certain locations pursuant to MCL 750.234d.
-These include:
+Even if you do have a legal permit, Michigan law prohibits carrying a firearm in certain locations pursuant to MCL 28.245o.
+A partial list of these locations include:

 Individuals found carrying firearms in one of these banned locations face potential fines and jail time.